-Lisa Huntzinger, Project Manager, oversees Project Voice, an innovative program designed to improve patient outcomes through digital health tools, patient-reported outcomes research and patient empowerment.
+Lisa Huntzinger, Program Manager, oversees Project Voice, an innovative program designed to improve patient outcomes through digital health tools, patient-reported outcomes research and patient empowerment.
 Before joining Vascular Cures, she held operations and project manager roles for IBM and the Consortium for Service Innovation, a non-profit alliance of organizations focused on innovations in the support industry.
 She is a graduate of University of California, Berkeley.